Is All Art Political? Definitely.

 So Weiwei had an unusual upbringing and a knowledge of the realities of what happens to you when you’re an individual thinker living in a totalitarian state.

-In his adult life as an artist Ai Weiwei has been very outspoken against the Chinese government, and I’ll talk more in the video below about the art project that first got him noticed by the Chinese authorities.
+In his adult life as an artist Ai Weiwei has been very outspoken against the Chinese government.
 It led to him to being arrested in 2011 on trumped up tax-evasion charges.
 He was imprisoned and tortured for 81 days.

 His response to this incarceration was a work called S.A.C.R.E.D., which consisted of six dioramas representing his memories of the experiences he had in the prison cell, with two guards just 80cm away from him at all times.